ga-wdi-curriculum/js-debugging/readme.md

 ## Learning Objectives
 *After this lesson, students will be able to:*

-* Identify and resolve common and uncommon "logical errors" that affect the results of your program
+* Identify and resolve common and uncommon "logical errors" that affect the results of your program.
-* Use logs to troubleshoot errors in an application (console log in Dev Tools)
+* Use logs to troubleshoot errors in an application.
-* Conduct real-time debugging in the browser (start small, triangulation, remove code)
+* Conduct real-time debugging in the browser.
-* Differentiate between Syntax, Reference, and Type errors
+* Differentiate between Syntax, Reference, and Type errors.

 ## Preparation